taijulsir/event-management/README.md

 # Added Features of this project

-- User Authentication: Users can log in to the website, and their profile picture and name are displayed in the navbar when logged in.
+- User Authentication: Users can log in to the website by their email google and github, and their profile picture and name are displayed in the navbar when logged in.
 A "Log Out" button allows them to log out.

 - Registration Toggle: Users can easily switch between the login and registration pages, simplifying the process of creating an account.